bostongolang/golang-lab-chat/lessons/04-login.md

     [Stuck on any of the steps above?
 See the solution!](code/04-login/chat.go)

   1. Go back to the `ChatUser.Login` function.
+After you print the banner, write some code that:

-    1. :star2: After you print the banner, write some code that will print to the socket "Please enter your username:"
+    1. :star2: Will print to the socket "Please enter your username:";
-    1. :star2: Implement the code that will read the username from the socket using `cu.ReadLine`
+    1. :star2: Read the username from the socket using `cu.ReadLine`;
-    1. :star2: Implement code that will echo back to the socket "Welcome, [username]".
+    1. :star2: And write back to the socket "Welcome, [username]".

     [Stuck on any of the steps above?
 See the solution!](code/04-login/chat.go)